davegutz/myStateOfCharge/SOC_Particle/README.md

   For Photon Alpha, direct feed to ADS-1013 and no OPA333

 ### EERAM for Argon (47L16)
+- 47L16

-  V+   = 5v rail
+  + V+   = 5v rail
-  Vcap = Cap 106 10uF to Gnd rail.
-Storage that powers EEPROM save on power loss V-   = Gnd rail
+  + Vcap = Cap 106 10uF to Gnd rail.
+Storage that powers EEPROM save on power loss
+  + V-   = Gnd rail
-  SDA  = D0-SDA of Device
+  + SDA  = D0-SDA of Device
-  SCL  = D1-SCL of Device
+  + SCL  = D1-SCL of Device

-### 1-wire Temp (MAXIM DS18B20)  library at "https://github.com/particle-iot/OneWireLibrary"
+### 1-wire Temp (MAXIM DS18B20)
+- Temperature sensor library at "https://github.com/particle-iot/OneWireLibrary"

-  Y-C   = Device D6
+  + Y-C   = Device D6
-  R-VDD = 3V3 Rail
+  + R-VDD = 3V3 Rail
-  B-GND = GND Rail
+  + B-GND = GND Rail

 ### Display SSD1306-compatible OLED 128x32

-  Amazon:  5 Pieces I2C Display Module 0.91 Inch I2C OLED Display Module Blue I2C OLED Screen Driver DC 3.3V~5V(Blue Display Color)
+Amazon:  5 Pieces I2C Display Module 0.91 Inch I2C OLED Display Module Blue I2C OLED Screen Driver DC 3.3V~5V(Blue Display Color).
 Code from Adafruit SSD1306 library
-  1-GND = Gnd
+  + 1-GND = Gnd
-  2-VCC = 3v3
+  + 2-VCC = 3v3
-  3-SCL = Device D1-SCL
+  + 3-SCL = Device D1-SCL
-  4-SDA = Device D0-SDA
+  + 4-SDA = Device D0-SDA

 ### Shunt 75mv = 100A

-  Use custom harness that contains Shunt as junction box to obtain 12v, Gnd, Vshunts R-12v
+- Use custom harness that contains Shunt as junction box to obtain 12v, Gnd, Vshunts
+  + R-12v
-  B-Gnd
+  + B-Gnd
-  Y-Yellow shunt high
+  + Y-Yellow shunt high
-  G-Green shunt low
+  + G-Green shunt low

 ### HC-06 Bluetooth Module

-  Attach directly to 5V and TX/RX
+- Attach directly to 5V and TX/RX
-  VC  = 5v rail
+  + VC  = 5v rail
-  GND = Gnd rail
+  + GND = Gnd rail
-  TX  = RX of Device
+  + TX  = RX of Device
-  RX  = TX of Device
+  + RX  = TX of Device

 ### ASD 1013 12-bit PHOTON ALPHA ONLY *****Amplified with OPA333 my custom board.
 Avoids using negative absolute voltages on inputs - centers on 3v3 / 2

 - HiLetgo ADS1015 12 Bit Analog to Digital Development Board ADC Converter Module ADC Development Board for Arduino
   $8.29 in Aug 2021
-  I2C used.
+- I2C used
-  Code from Adafruit ADS1X15 library.
+- Code from Adafruit ADS1X15 library.
 Differential = A0-A1
-  Ti OPA333 Used.   $11.00 for 5 Amazon OPA333AIDBVR SOT23-5 mounted on SOT23-6
+- Ti OPA333 Used.   $11.00 for 5 Amazon OPA333AIDBVR SOT23-5 mounted on SOT23-6
-  No special code for OPA.
+- No special code for OPA.
 Hardware only.
 Pre-amp for ADC 5:1.
-  1-V 3v3:  0.1uF to ground for transient power draws of the ADC 2-G = Gnd
+  + 1 - V 3v3:  0.1uF to ground for transient power draws of the ADC
+  + 2 - G = Gnd
-  3-SCL = Photon D1
+  + 3 - SCL = Photon D1
-  4-SDA  = Photon D0
+  + 4 - SDA  = Photon D0
-  5-ADDR = 3v3
+  + 5 - ADDR = 3v3
-  6-ALERT = NC
+  + 6 - ALERT = NC
-  7-A0 = Green from shunt
+  + 7 - A0 = Green from shunt
-  8-A1 = Yellow from shunt
+  + 8 - A1 = Yellow from shunt
-  9-A2 = NC
+  + 9 - A2 = NC
-  10-A3 = NC
+  + 10 -A3 = NC

 ### Particle Photon Device 1A max PHOTON ALPHA

 - Particle Photon boards have 9 PWM pins: D0, D1, D2, D3, A4, A5, WKP, RX, TX
-  GND = to 2 GND rails
+  + GND = to 2 GND rails
-  A1  = L of 20k ohm from 12v and H of 4k7 ohm + 47uF to ground
+  + A1  = L of 20k ohm from 12v and H of 4k7 ohm + 47uF to ground
-  A3  = H of 'no amp' amp circuit
+  + A3  = H of 'no amp' amp circuit
-  A3  = 8k2/1uF filter of Vc of both amp circuits (yes, single point of failure for both amps) A5  = H of 'amp' amp circuit
+  + A3  = 8k2/1uF filter of Vc of both amp circuits (yes, single point of failure for both amps)
+  + A5  = H of 'amp' amp circuit
-  D0  = SCA of ASD, SCA of OLED, and 4k7 3v3 jumper I2C pullup
+  + D0  = SCA of ASD, SCA of OLED, and 4k7 3v3 jumper I2C pullup
-  D1  = SCL of ASD, SCA of OLED, and 4k7 3v3 jumper I2C pullup
+  + D1  = SCL of ASD, SCA of OLED, and 4k7 3v3 jumper I2C pullup
-  D6  = Y-C of DS18 for Tb and 4k7 3v3 jumper pullup
+  + D6  = Y-C of DS18 for Tb and 4k7 3v3 jumper pullup
-  VIN = 5V Rail 1A maximum from 7805CT home-made 12-->5 V regulator
+  + VIN = 5V Rail 1A maximum from 7805CT home-made 12-->5 V regulator
-  3v3 = 3v3 rail out supply to common of amp circuits, supply of OPA333, and R-OLED micro USB = Serial Monitor on PC (either Particle Workbench monitor or CoolTerm).
+  + 3v3 = 3v3 rail out supply to common of amp circuits, supply of OPA333, and R-OLED
+  + micro USB = Serial Monitor on PC (either Particle Workbench monitor or CoolTerm).
 There is sufficient power in Particle devices to power the peripherals of this project on USB only
-  5v  = supply to VC-HC-06, R-1-wire
+  + 5v  = supply to VC-HC-06, R-1-wire
-  TX  = RX of HC-06
+  + TX  = RX of HC-06
-  RX  = TX of HC-06
+  + RX  = TX of HC-06
-  SDA = SDA-ADS-1013 amp, SDA-ADS-1013 no amp, Y-OLED
+  + SDA = SDA-ADS-1013 amp, SDA-ADS-1013 no amp, Y-OLED
-  SCL = SCL-ADS-1013 amp, SCL-ADS-1013 no amp, B-OLED
+  + SCL = SCL-ADS-1013 amp, SCL-ADS-1013 no amp, B-OLED

 ## FAQ